 After receiving medical care, report the injury directly to your supervisor and do it in writing to prove that you did.
 Sending an email or text message will allow you to have an electronic “paper trail” to prove you reported the injury right away.

 Finally, seek the help of an experienced Charleston workers’ compensation attorney to ensure your claim has the best chance of success.

 Auger & Auger is All About You

-Auger & Auger Personal Injury Lawyers have over 50 years of combined personal injury background, and if there is a way to get you the compensation you deserve — we’re the ones who will find it for you.
+Auger & Auger Accident and Injury Lawyers have over 50 years of combined personal injury background, and if there is a way to get you the compensation you deserve — we’re the ones who will find it for you.
 Our clients are our first concern, and we will make certain you are advised of any issues and remain up-to-date on everything happening with your case.
 Another way we express our confidence in our abilities is to offer a zero-fee guarantee; which puts all of the financial risk on us, not you.